Foundation El Batan

 This article and photographs have been provided by our resident coffee expert Mr. Robert Barker.
 Please take the time to read his interesting articles on coffee located on this site.

-Mr. Barker has over 35 years experience in all fields of Commercial and Specialty Coffee.
+Mr. Barker has over 35 years of experience in all fields of Commercial and Specialty Coffee.
 Starting in 1976 as a coffee producer in Colombia, green buyer for several roasting companies, green coffee importer and trader and most recently coffee production consultant and QA manager in Papua, New Guinea.
 Mr. Barker has contributed essays to trade journals on the subjects of coffee grading, cupping and roasting.
 He has served for a number of years on the arbitration panel for the Specialty Coffee Association of America and on the cupping panel of The Coffee Review.